Return to Life

-For more than a decade, Jim Tucker has traveled the country meeting families, hearing stories like these, and trying to determine if the children’s memories are valid.
-Continuing a fifty-year research project at the University of Virginia involving children from all over the world, he decided to focus on cases in the United States, where parents would not expect their children to say such things.
+For the last twenty years, Jim Tucker has traveled the country meeting families, hearing stories like these, and trying to determine if the children’s memories are valid.
+Continuing a fifty year research project at the University of Virginia involving children from all over the world, he decided to focus on cases in the United States, where parents would not expect their children to say such things.

 A first-person account of his experiences with a number of extraordinary children, Return to Life follows Dr. Tucker on his investigations.
 Readers see him taking a young boy and his mother to a remote island the boy has talked about repeatedly, working to identify a man in a photograph whom a little boy says he used to be, and meeting a young golfing prodigy who has said he was the famous golfer, Bobby Jones.
 One little girl talks about a great fire; another recalls walking along a dusty road before being kidnapped by two men in a car.